How To Easily Remove Cockroaches From A Boat

 Using Baking Soda and Sugar

 This is one of the easiest methods of getting rid of roaches.
-In this case, you’ll need to make a mixture of sugar and baking soda by taking equal proportions of the items.
-Then sprinkle this combination over the boat, focusing on the infested areas.
+In this case, you’ll need to make a mixture of sugar and baking soda in equal proportions.
+Then, sprinkle this combination over the boat, focusing on the infested areas.

 After consuming the mixture, the pests will soon die as the baking soda reacts with the stomach acid, causing it to gas up.